Food Science For Kids - Ice Crystal Formation

 The below post about how to make fizzy army men rainbow bombs contains affiliate links to Amazon for items that you can purchase to make this experiment come to life.
 Thank you for reading!

-I am always looking for fun new things to do with Theo around our house.
+I am always looking for fun new activities to do with my son around our house.
 Now that we have our learning tower in our kitchen, my son and I are often preparing meals together.
 I am a food scientist, so as we make meals together, I can't help but describe the science behind many of the things we cook, bake, and mix.
 We often watch proteins denature (aka the making of scrambled eggs) and Maillard Browning is always right under our noses (toast, anyone?).

 One thing that is very common in kitchen science is the formation of ice crystals.
 Water is so very important in food science.
-We, and the foods we consume are composed mostly of water.
+We, and the foods we consume, are composed mostly of water.
 The H2O molecule is magical!